Real-time Threat Feeds user guide¶

 This method is recommended for systems where authentication credentials should not be stored in plain text or included directly in request URLs.

-API Key |
+api_key: API Key

-API Username |
+api_username: API Username

-HMAC-SHA1 signature of api_username, timestamp, and request path |
+signature: HMAC-SHA1 signature of api_username, timestamp, and request path

-ISO 8601 formatted UTC time (e.g., 2025-06-01T15:30:00Z) |
+timestamp: ISO 8601 formatted UTC time (for example, 2025-06-01T15:30:00Z)

-Constructing the HMAC Signature¶
+Constructing the HMAC signature¶

 The HMAC signature is computed as follows: